ObolNetwork/obol-docs/docs/advanced/test-command.md

 The charon test command is in alpha state and is still in development.
 It can not do any harm, but there is no guarantee it is stable and working as expected.
 :::

-Charon test command evaluates network performance and effectiveness of the machine it is running on and the targeted external service - other Charon peers, beacon node(s) or validator client.
-It prints a performance report to the standard output (can be omitted by with `quiet` flag) and a machine-readable TOML format of the report if `output-toml` flag is set.
+Charon test command evaluates network performance and effectiveness of the machine it is running on and the targeted external service - other Charon peers, beacon node(s), etc..
+It prints a performance report to the standard output and a machine-readable TOML format of the report if `output-toml` flag is set.

 ## Peers